PX4/PX4-Devguide/en/middleware/uorb.md

 scaling: 0
 ```

-### uorb top Command
+> **Tip** On NuttX-based systems (Pixhawk, Pixracer, etc) the `listener` command can be called from within the *QGroundControl* MAVLink Console to inspect the values of sensors and other topics.
+This is a powerful debugging tool because it can be used even when QGC is connected over a wireless link (e.g. when the vehicle is flying).
+For more information see: [Sensor/Topic Debugging](../debug/sensor_uorb_topic_debugging.md).

-The command `uorb top` shows the publishing frequency of each topic in
+### urb top Command

-real-time:
+The command `uorb top` shows the publishing frequency of each topic in real-time:

 ```sh
 update: 1s, num topics: 77